micmejia/bible-dump/AMPC/Revelation/Rev 9.md

-He opened the [^b]long shaft of the Abyss (the bottomless pit), and smoke like the smoke of a huge furnace puffed out of the [^c]long shaft, so that the sun and the atmosphere were darkened by the smoke from the long shaft.
+He opened the long shaft of the Abyss (the bottomless pit), and smoke like the smoke of a huge furnace puffed out of the long shaft, so that the sun and the atmosphere were darkened by the smoke from the long shaft.